Food labeling requirements in Europe: a guide to compliance testing

 • Mollusks

 The EU has also issued comments on precautionary allergen labeling (PAL) to warn consumers of the possibility of the unintentional presence of allergens in a food or beverage.
-This is not formally regulated in the EU at present, but the general principles of food safety law apply to it.7
+This is not formally regulated in the EU at present, but the general principles of food safety law apply.7

 Minimum durability and use-by dates